Operator Capability Levels

 The operator supports the convention over configuration paradigm, deciding

-standard default values while allowing users to override them and customize
+standard default values while allowing you to override them and customize

 them.
 You can specify a deployment of a PostgreSQL cluster using